samwell-ho/openpgp-ca/doc/src/details.md

 ## Authentication within an organization

-In OpenPGP CA, the CA key certifies the keys of all of the users in the organization using normal OpenPGP certifications.
-To take advantage of this, users in the organization need to set the admin's key to be a trusted introducer.
+With OpenPGP CA, the CA key certifies the keys of all of the users in the organization using normal OpenPGP certifications.
+To take advantage of this, users in the organization need to set the CA's key to be a trusted introducer.
 There are two main ways to do this.
 In GnuPG, for instance, the ownertrust of the CA key can be set to 'Fully'.
 Alternatively, the user can sign the CA's key.
-The latter mechanism is the prefer mechanism, as if someone outside the organization sets someone inside the organization as a trust introducer, they automatically have an authenticated path to anyone in the organization.
+The latter mechanism is the preferred mechanism (as if someone outside the organization sets someone inside the organization as a trust introducer, they automatically have an authenticated path to anyone in the organization).

-n other words, there should be two certifications between each user's key and the CA key.
+In other words, there should be two certifications between each user's key and the CA key.
 Consider, for instance, Alice whose email address is `alice@example.org`:

 - The CA key certifies the `alice@example.org` user id on Alice's key.
 This certification means that the CA has verified that the key is indeed